 Tell your doctor if you have or have had any of the following medical conditions:

-with severe liver problems.
-Your doctor may decide to decrease your daily dose of
+in patients with severe liver problems.
+Your doctor may decide to decrease your daily

-if you have kidney problems.
-This is because this medicine has not been fully tested
+if you have end-stage kidney disease or are on dialysis.
+This is because this medicine

 Tell your doctor if you are pregnant or plan to become pregnant or are breast-feeding.